oneapi-src/SYCLomatic/docs/_include_files/samples.rst

-For migration instructions, refer to the README file in each sample.
+Each sample README provides detailed instructions for how to migrate the sample code.

 .. list-table::
    :widths: 30 70